No recession after all? Business leaders are more hopeful as China reopens – KION546

 The expected boost remains difficult to quantify.
 Near term, China is in the grip of its worst coronavirus outbreak, keeping many people indoors and emptying shops and restaurants in recent weeks.
 Future waves could have a similar effect.
 (Liu said Tuesday that the Covid situation “is steadying.”)

-Renewed splurging by Chinese consumers could also reignite inflation if demand for fuel and agricultural commodities increases dramatically.
+Splurging by Chinese consumers and businesses could also reignite inflation if demand for fuel and agricultural commodities increases dramatically.

 Yet to many, the changing situation in China represents a bright spot.